retooth2/xenharmlib/doc/prim_seq.rst

    UpDownNoteSeq([C3, E3, G3, E3, E3, C3, G3], 24-EDO)
    True

-The base interval difference does not need to be uniform across between the two sequences for them to be considered equivalent, as you can see from the following examples:
+The base interval difference does not need to be uniform between the two sequences for them to be considered equivalent, as you can see from the following examples: